 In my algebra example above, I postulated only two groups, the xy group, and the yx group.
 In reality, I cannot even count the number of different religions or sects that believe they are teaching the words of Christ.
 One estimate I found was for 43,000 differents denominations, with still more sub-sects and sub-sub-sects under them.
 And each one of these believes they are the best representatives of what Christ said, and meant.
 One man, and only one man, and now he has been split into so many parts it is amazing if any one of them even come close to teaching what Christ, in his short time as a teacher, tried to teach.

 So how does any of this apply to me, or to anyone else.
-We, if we want to be teachers, or philosophers, or some kind of leader, all have to remember, once we say them, OUR WORDS NO LONGER BELONG TO US.
+We, if we want to be teachers, or philosophers, or some kind of leader, we all have to remember, once we say them, or write them down, OUR WORDS NO LONGER BELONG TO US.
 That is significant, because anyone can take our words, and change them… And we have absolutely no control over what those words are used for…